 Lights and Shadows:

 The Inspector window lets you control the properties of light sources, which are listed in the Light Properties tab.
-They can be switched on and off by tapping on the bulb icon.
+They can be switched on and off by clicking on the bulb icon.

 Sunlight and Moonlight